 The cost of breast augmentation, rhinoplasty, etc. for the purpose of improving aesthetic appearance will not be covered.
-However, breast reconstruction surgery or any other plastic/cosmetic surgery performed under the instruction of a doctor due to breast cancer, or accident is not included in this exclusion.
-Surgery would only be covered if it is necessitated by injury caused by an Accident and the Insured Person receives the Medical Services within 90 days of the Accident.
+However, breast reconstruction surgery or any other plastic/cosmetic surgery performed under the instruction of a doctor due to breast cancer, or due to an accident, is not included in this exclusion.
+For breast reconstruction surgery after an accident, the surgery would only be covered if it is necessitated by an injury caused by an accident, and the Insured Person receives the Medical Services within 90 days of the Accident.

 Many Hong Kong people suffer from myopia, astigmatism, and presbyopia, which are all regarded as “refractive errors”.
 All optometric services, such as eye examinations, eyeglasses, and even laser vision correction, are not covered.

 For health and early detection of illnesses, some people in Hong Kong have regular annual/semi-annual body checks.
 However, no claims will be paid for these check-ups regardless of where they are done (in hospitals, clinics or day centres).

 It is recommended that at least one dental scaling should be performed annually, and the process of scaling will probably involve filling, teeth whitening and orthodontic services.
 These services are not covered.

 For example, no coverage will be given for sterilization procedures performed after marriage for the reason of not wanting children.